esteinig/netviewP/README.md

 NetView P is an implementation of the graph-based population structure visualization NetView (Neuditschko et al. 2012) in Python.
 The pipeline generates networks based on a distance matrix derived from genome-wide SNPs using a minimum spanning tree and mutual k-NN.
 Networks can visualize large- and fine-scale patterns of population structure, including individual and family-level relationships in natural and captive populations.

 NetView P uses scientific computing packages to provide additional configurations and operate efficiently on large data sets.
 Installation of the appropriate environment and configuration of the pipeline are outlined below.
-The project has moved to Github to facilitate access to the source code and implement improvements from the community.
-If you find a bug or have any other questions, feel free to send us a message or use the issues function on Github.
+The project has moved to GitHub to facilitate access to the source code and implement improvements from the community.
+If you find a bug or have any other questions, feel free to send us a message or use the issues function on GitHub.

-The networks can now be visualized in Firefox or Chrome:
+The networks can now be visualized in Firefox (see below for Chrome):

 * [Gray Wolves](https://rawgit.com/esteinig/netview/master/example/html/wolf_example.html) from [Cronin et al. (2015)](http://www.uaf.edu/files/snre/Publications/Cronin/Cronin-et-al-Wolf-coyote--dog-SNP-variation-JOH-2015.pdf) (Journal of Heredity)
 * [European Hake](https://rawgit.com/esteinig/netview/master/example/html/hake_example.html) from [Milano et al. (2014)](http://onlinelibrary.wiley.com/doi/10.1111/mec.12568/abstract) (Molecular Ecology)